 Portsmouth, NH: Black Trumpet Bistro

-Let's Eat by Kitty Kaufman, photos by Roseanna Spizzirri
+Let's Eat by Kitty Kaufman

 We're overlooking the Piscataqua River from upstairs in the bar.
 Even though it's early on Saturday night, the room is hopping.
 Roseanna starts with Loire Domaine du Grand Moulin Touraine Sauvignon Blanc that's dry and crisp.
 Jim orders a Sonoma Wellington Cabernet Sauvignon.
 As for me, I'm on the wagon.
 Black Trumpet sets our evening with grown-up Great American songbook music.
 The early crowd, since early is what you will be with no reservation, doesn't seem to notice Satchmo and Dean.
 That's okay, I do and by six, every seat has been taken.